Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - We classify objects by checking for life characteristics and by identifying their state of matter.
 - Practise by **sorting household items** into living and non-living groups and explaining your reasons to a friend or family member.
 - Draw diagrams of **solid, liquid, and gas particles** to remember how matter behaves differently in each state.

+- Create a study box in your notebook for **has mass and occupies space** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **has mass and occupies space** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment